dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/adorners-overview.md

 - Overlay visual decorations on a <xref:System.Windows.UIElement>.
 - Visually mask or override part or all of a <xref:System.Windows.UIElement>.

-[!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] provides a basic framework for adorning visual elements.
+Windows Presentation Foundation (WPF) provides a basic framework for adorning visual elements.
 The following table lists the primary types used when adorning objects, and their purpose.
 Several usage examples follow:

 | Class | Description |
 |------|-------------|